aidudezzz/deepbots-tutorials/README.md

         self.poleEndpoint = self.supervisor.getFromDef("POLE_ENDPOINT")
         self.messageReceived = None  # Variable to save the messages received from the robot
 ```
 Finally, we initialize several variables used during training.
+Note that the `self.stepsPerEpisode` is set to `200`
+based on the problem's definition.
+Feel free to change the `self.episodeLimit` variable.

 ```python

         self.episodeCount = 0  # Episode counter